 - Preheat oven to 350 degrees F

-- Saute jalapeños in olive oil over medium heat until softened
+- Saute jalapeños in olive oil over medium heat until softened, about 5 minutes.

-- Lay out chicken cutlets and spread 2 tbsp cream cheese and 1 tbsp ricotta on each piece
+- Lay out chicken cutlets and spread 2 tablespoon cream cheese and 1 tablespoon ricotta on each piece

-- Top with a few slices of jalapeño and sprinkle, to taste, with adobo seasoning, salt and pepper
+- Top with a few slices of jalapeño and sprinkle, to taste, with adobo seasoning and paprika

-- Sprinkle with paprika, place into a lightly greased 9x13 baking dish
+- Season with salt and pepper and place the roll-ups into a lightly greased 9x9 square baking dish.

-- Bake 1 hour until bacon turns lightly golden brown.
+- Bake 1 hour until the bacon turns lightly golden brown.

 - If desired brownness hasn't been achieved, you can turn the heat to broil and cook, watching closely, until the top is nice and crispy.